jackpham-rgb/gw_sim/README.md

 |                   | between binary, hierarchical triple, and figure-8   |
 |                   | with the number keys; orbit camera with the mouse.  |

-The physics engine is shared and self-contained — no scientific libraries used.
+The physics engine is shared and self-contained, no scientific libraries used.
 All formulas are documented inline in the source.

 ---